 If your love of wine goes beyond Carlo Rossi and Two-Buck Chuck, you surely know this already: the wine world is much, much broader than California and France.
+Take Uruguay, New Zealand, New York, even outliers like Russia and Iowa — it’s a global village, with a robust and immense selection of wines on offer.

 But while countries like South Africa have been producing wine for decades, achieving global distribution — and recognition — is another matter.
 Enter Wine for the World, a socially conscious New York company that’s imported wines from emerging markets since 2013.